learning-zone/javascript-basics/README.md

 ## Q. What is hoisting in JavaScript, and what gets hoisted?

-**Hoisting** is the JavaScript engine's behaviour of moving declarations to the top of their containing scope before code execution.
+**Hoisting** is the JavaScript engine\'s behaviour of moving declarations to the top of their containing scope before code execution.
 It is not a physical movement of code — it is an artifact of the two-phase compilation model that V8 and other engines use:

 1. **Parse / compilation phase** — the engine scans the scope, registers all declarations (variable names, function bodies), and allocates memory.
 2. **Execution phase** — code runs line by line; assignments and expressions execute in order.